Mike-Mortensen-Portfolio/Oiski.School.THOP/README.md

 - - [ ] Can display actual reading (_latest readings_) for temperature, humidity and the timestamp for when the reading was recorded
 - - [ ] Can display a graph of the readings
     - - [ ] Should be able to pick between latest time, day or week.
-- - [ ] A button should be able to simulate a opening a window or ventilation (_via MQTT and a servo peripheral_)
+- - [ ] A button should be able to simulate opening a window or ventilation (_via MQTT and a servo peripheral_)
 - - [ ] Mobile app should be structured using MVVM design priciples and Dependency Injection
 - - [ ] Can display latest data if disconnected
 - - [ ] Should be able to handle unstable internet connection